Master of Arts in Digital Studies

 The deadlines and required materials for applying for the M.A. are described on the Apply for the M.A. page of this website.
 For more information, please send email to digitalstudies@uchicago.edu.

 Click here to start your application.
-If you have questions about the application process, contact humanitiesadmissions@uchicago.edu
+If you have questions about the application process, please contact us by email at humanitiesadmissions@uchicago.edu.

 Contact Form